rom-rb/rom-rb.org/source/doc-pages/tutorials/rails/displaying-tasks.md

 end
 ```

 Note that in Sequel, `filter` can also be used as an alias for `where`.
-Use whichever style you prefer.
+Use whatever style you prefer.

 To render these filtered lists in the index template, we’ll introduce the new concept of a task status.